tomorrow-one/transactional-outbox/README.md

 ### Add Library

-Add the library dependency to your project: `one.tomorrow.transactional-outbox:outbox-kafka-spring:$version`
+Depending on your application add one of the following libraries as dependency to your project:
+* classic (sync/blocking): `one.tomorrow.transactional-outbox:outbox-kafka-spring:$version`
+* reactive: `one.tomorrow.transactional-outbox:outbox-kafka-spring-reactive:$version`

 ### Prepare Database

-Create the tables using your preferred database migration tool: use the DDLs from [this sql file](outbox-kafka-spring/src/test/resources/db/migration/V2020.06.19.22.29.00__add-outbox-tables.sql).
+Create the tables using your preferred database migration tool: use the DDLs from [this sql file](outbox-kafka-spring/src/test/resources/db/migration/V2020.06.19.22.29.00__add-outbox-tables.sql) (or for reactive projects [this one](outbox-kafka-spring-reactive/src/test/resources/db/migration/V2020.06.19.22.29.00__add-outbox-tables.sql)).

 You should review if the column restrictions for `topic`, `key` and `owner_id` match your use case / context.
 The `owner_id` column (of the `outbox_kafka_lock` table) stores the unique id that you provide for identifying the